wp-plugins/floating-social-media-icon/readme.txt

 * Shortcode Support

 * Support Essential Social Medias Only

+In Short we can say, this is an ultimate social icon widget that will float on your visitors screen.. check screenshots and video for  a clear understanding..

 We Always Look Forward Your Comments and Suggestions for Future Updates.
 You can Submit Your Comments at our [Website](http://www.acurax.com/ "Website Designing")